Matthew Murphy: Early life

-Matthew Edward Murphy was born in the Woolton suburb of Liverpool on 23 July 1984, the son of a mother who works for Liverpool City Council and a father who teaches engineering.
+Matthew Edward Murphy was born in the Woolton suburb of Liverpool on 23 July 1984.
+His mother worked as a higher executive officer for the Civil Service, while his father was a chartered engineer and senior electrical and electronic engineering lecturer who later became an IT consultant specialising in automated software testing.
 He has said that he "didn't come from money, but didn't have very humble beginnings either".
-He began playing the guitar at the age of five, primarily at the behest of his father.
-He was educated at Liverpool College in the neighbouring suburb of Mossley Hill, where he "smoked a lot of weed all the time and played in a lot of weird bands" and just barely managed to pass his A-levels.
-He later studied music at the Liverpool Institute of Performing Arts (LIPA), where he met his future Wombats bandmates.
-He joined his first band at the age of 13.
-He began suffering from depression and anxiety as a teenager, and was prescribed antidepressants after experiencing severe panic attacks at LIPA.
-He later detailed his issues with the medication in the song "Anti-D".
+He began playing the guitar at the age of five, primarily at the behest of his father, and joined his first band at the age of 13.
+He attended Liverpool College in the neighbouring suburb of Mossley Hill, where he "smoked a lot of weed all the time and played in a lot of weird bands" and just barely managed to earn his A-levels.
+He later studied music at the Liverpool Institute for Performing Arts (LIPA), where he gained a BA and met his future Wombats bandmates; having suffered from depression and anxiety since his teenage years, he was prescribed antidepressants after experiencing severe panic attacks at LIPA, which led him to detail his issues with the medication in the Wombats song "Anti-D".